hashicorp/terraform-website/README.md

 ↥ [back to top](#table-of-contents)

-**For changes in this repo:** Merge the PR to master, and the site will automatically deploy in about 20m. 🙌 **For changes in hashicorp/terraform:** Merge the PR to master.
+### For changes in this repo

+Merge the PR to master, and the site will automatically deploy in about 20m. 🙌

+### For changes in `hashicorp/terraform`
+Merge the PR to master.
 The changes will appear in the next major Terraform release.

 If you need your changes to be deployed sooner, cherry-pick them to:
 - the current release branch (e.g. `v1.0`) and push.
 They will be deployed in the next minor version release (once every two weeks).